OctopusDeploy/docs/docs/api-and-integration/teamcity/teamcity-feed.include.md

 Once added, the TeamCity feed will appear in the NuGet feed list.

-You can use the *Test* link to make sure that the NuGet package is available, before creating your Octopus project:
+You can use the *Test* link to make sure that the NuGet package is available before creating your Octopus project.

 :::success
 **Tip: delayed package publishing**